How to find journalists that are already looking for you.

 Exercise: Finding relevant journalist requests for sources.

-When you open the list, you will see the last section named "Requests" as shown in the figure below.
+When you open the list, you will see all the journalists' requests as shown in the figure below.

-As you can see, when you click on it, it will provide you with a list of all journalist requests for story sources that are relevant to your search term.
+As you can see, it provides you with a list of all journalist requests for story sources that are relevant to your search term.
 This list will encapsulate all the requests that were posted over the last two months.

 This way, you can just make your Postbag outreach list, and immediately know if there are any new journalist requests relevant to you.
 And if there are, you can contact the journalist directly.